 2 Months Before Retirement

-- Contact a retirement services representative to discuss the advantages and disadvantages of the five retirement options and the Temporary Annuity Option.
+- Contact Member Services staff to discuss the advantages and disadvantages of the five retirement options and the Temporary Annuity Option.
 Your election is final after your first benefit payment is issued, so choose carefully based on your financial needs and goals.